Sauravis/ijanda/README.md

 # 📱 iJanda Project 🍀
 🌍 Explore La Janda.
 Discover.
 Experience.

 iJanda is a full-stack tourism platform consisting of a mobile application and a backend API.
-It allows users to explore tourist locations, events, and places of interest in the La Janda region (Cádiz, Spain).
+It allows users to explore tourist locations, events, and places of interest in the "La Janda" region (Cádiz, Spain).

 ## 🧩 Project Architecture